Treasure (song): Europe and Oceania

 "Treasure" first appeared in the UK Singles Chart on May 26, 2013.
 After three weeks, it reached its peak position at number 12.
 It was certified double platinum by the British Phonographic Industry (BPI) for track-equivalent sales of 1,200,000 units.
 The single made its debut at number 51 on the Ö3 Austria Top 40 and peaked at number 15.
 In France, the song entered the French singles chart at number 113 and peaked at number six; it was Mars's fifth top-ten single in that country.
 In Ireland, it reached number nine and became Mars's ninth top-ten single.
 "Treasure" started at number 33 in the Ultratop 50 Wallonia and peaked at number 10 in its eighth week on the chart.
-In Denmark it entered the singles chart at number 30 and climbed to number 14, making it Mars's eighth top-fifteen single in that country.
+In Denmark, it entered the singles chart at number 30 and climbed to number 14, making it Mars's eighth top-fifteen single in that country.

 It entered the Australian ARIA Singles Chart at number 28 on May 19, 2013, and eventually reached number 10, thus becoming Mars's ninth top-ten single in Australia.
 "Treasure" was certified two times platinum by Australian Recording Industry Association (ARIA).
 In New Zealand, it first entered the singles chart at number 21 on May 27, 2013, and rose to number seven.
-In 2024, it was certified three times platinum by the Recording Industry Association of New Zealand (RMNZ).
+In 2026, it was certified four times platinum by the Recorded Music New Zealand (RMNZ).